+It is planned to do the verification of the information submitted by the exporters within three to five weeks subsequent to submission of the information.
 This period will only be extended if it is not feasible for the Commission to do it within this time period or upon good cause shown, and with the prior written consent of the Commission, which should be requested at the time of the submission.
 It should be noted that unavailability of, or inconvenience to consultants will not be considered to be good cause.

 Parties should also ensure when they engage consultants that they will be available at the requisite times, to ensure compliance with the above time frames.
-Parties should also ensure that all the information requested in the questionnaire response is provided in the specified detail and format.
+Parties should also ensure that all the information requested in the applicable questionnaire is provided in the specified detail and format.
 The questionnaires are designed to ensure that the Commission is provided with all the information required to make a determination in accordance with the rules of the Anti-Dumping Agreement.
 The Commission may therefore refuse to verify information that is incomplete or does not comply with the format in the questionnaire, unless the Commission has agreed in writing to a deviation from the required format.

-Failure to submit an adequate non-confidential version of the response that complies with the rules set out above under the heading Confidential Information and in the questionnaire will be regarded as an incomplete submission.
+Failure to submit an adequate non-confidential version of the response that complies with the rules set out under the heading Confidential Information and in the questionnaire will be regarded as an incomplete submission.

-Parties, who experience difficulty in furnishing the information required, or submitting in the format required, are therefore urged to make written applications to the Commission at an early stage for permission to deviate from the questionnaire or provide the information in an alternative format that can satisfy the Commission's requirements.
+Parties who experience difficulty in furnishing the information required, or submitting in the format required, are therefore urged to make written applications to the Commission at an early stage for permission to deviate from the questionnaire or provide the information in an alternative format that can satisfy the Commission's requirements.
 The Commission will give due consideration to such a request on good cause shown.

-Any interested party may request an oral hearing at any stage of the investigation in accordance with Section 5 of the ADR, provided that the party indicates reasons for not relying on written submission only.
+Any interested party may request an oral hearing at any stage of the investigation in accordance with Section 5 of the ADR, provided that the party indicates reasons for not relying on written submissions only.
 The Commission may refuse an oral hearing if granting such hearing will unduly delay the finalisation of a determination.

 Parties requesting an oral hearing shall provide the Commission with a detailed agenda for, and a detailed version, including a non-confidential version, of the information to be discussed at the oral hearing at the time of the request.